Drawing Animation Engine

 Skeletonization (Pose Estimation)

 The core model is similar to PoseNet.
 It looks for topological features using a "Keypoint Detection" algorithm.
-It identifies: "This central blob is the Torso.
-These four appendages are Limbs.
+The Logic: It looks for branching paths.
+"This central blob is the Torso.
+These four appendages sticking out are Limbs.
 This circle on top is the Head."
-It places joints (Shoulder, Elbow, Wrist, Hip, Knee, Ankle) at estimated bending points automatically.
+The Joints: It places joints (Shoulder, Elbow, Wrist, Hip, Knee, Ankle) at the estimated bending points automatically.

 02